trishankatdatadog/specification/tuf-spec.md

   * **5.5.1**. **Check against snapshot role's targets hash.** The hashes of the new targets metadata file MUST match the hashes, if any, listed in the trusted snapshot metadata.
 This is done, in part, to prevent a mix-and-match attack by man-in-the-middle attackers.
+It is safe to check the hashes before the signatures, because the hashes comes from the snapshot role, which we have already verified in the previous step; it is also a quick way to reject bad metadata.
 If the new targets metadata file does not match, discard the new target metadata, abort the update cycle, and report the failure.

   * **5.5.2**. **Check for an arbitrary software attack.** The new targets metadata file MUST have been signed by a threshold of keys specified in the